taylorsieling/projects-half-done/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app: ActiveController inherits from Sinatra::Base
-- [x] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database: Models inherit from ActiveRecord::Base
-- [x] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category): Models include User, Project, Yarn
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts): Users have many projects, Projects have many yarns
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User): Yarn belongs to a Projects
 - [ ] Include user accounts with unique login attribute (username or email)
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users